 The Master of Landscape Architecture is a first professional course-based graduate degree accredited by Landscape Architectural Accreditation Council (LAAC) of the Canadian Society of Landscape Architects (CSLA).
 SAPL offers Alberta’s only professionally accredited Landscape Architecture degree.

-The Master of Landscape Architecture degree is a is a two-year course-based degree program for students with a design-related undergraduate degree.
+The Master of Landscape Architecture degree is a two-year course-based degree program for students with a design-related undergraduate degree.
 An additional Foundation year is required for students with a non-design undergraduate degree.

 All applicants admitted to the MLA program start in the fall term.